Shareholders

 Transfer and sale of shares

 Shares can be freely sold or given away without payment, unless stipulated otherwise by the law, articles of association or an agreement between the shareholders.
+In the case of sale, the price must normally be determined based on market value.

 The Limited Liability Companies Act on the right to transfer and sell shares (in Norwegian only)